everybodystalkingtherapy/website/content/resources_in_a_pinch.md

 ---
-title: Resources in a pinch
+title: Resources in a Pinch
 description: Helpful resources for those seeking self improvement.
 aliases:
   - resources